Skovdnjbrygd/CuckooDeployment/README.md

 Hejssan,

 with these files one can configure and install a Cuckoo Sandbox for automated malware analysis.
-The installation process takes advantage of VMcloak, which is a tool to fully create and prepare Virtual Machines that can be used by Cuckoo Sandbox.
+The installation process takes advantage of VMCloak, which is a tool to fully create and prepare Virtual Machines that can be used by Cuckoo Sandbox.
 I found this method to be alot more painless then manually building a VM that suits Cuckoo's needs.
-In the name of security, these setup files deploy cuckoo inside a python virtual environment.
+In the name of security, these files deploy Cuckoo inside a python virtual environment.

 The first two scripts install dependencies and configure them as described in the official Cuckoo manual.